List of Rehabs in Massachusetts

 Using Medicaid to pay for treatment in Massachusetts can cover as much as the full cost.
 But one must enroll in a program that accepts Medicaid, which can be in high demand.
 To qualify for Medicaid coverage, the person must be able to demonstrate financial hardship.
 More than 1.7 million residents have some form of Medicare assistance in Massachusetts.

-Using Private Insurance to pay for Drug Rehab in MA
+Using Private Insurance to Pay for Drug Rehab in MA

 Private health insurance can also make treatment in Massachusetts affordable.
 But the person must pay a monthly cost for having coverage whether they use it or not.
 And this can be quite expensive.
 So, the person struggling with addiction likely won’t have maintained a private health insurance policy unless it’s being supplied through their employer.